 Mixed Media on Rice Paper

-She is an Asian American Artist archived by AAAC in New York City and AAA.org (Asia Art Archive Hong Kong China), her current works are featured on Neehao U.K. Magazine, Interview and Cover story of Artdependence Magazine.
-Her current research is a collaboration project with MAHB Stanford University with the goal of preserving and pushing the limits of Lingnan style Guo hua.
-Yale University China Hands Magazine described her paintings as “Traditional art form that questions the Modern Minds”.
+Her works are archived by AAAC in New York City and AAA.org (Asia Art Archive Hong Kong China), her current works are featured on Neehao U.K. Magazine, Interview and Cover story of Artdependence Magazine.
+Her current research is a collaboration project with MAHB Stanford University with the goal of preserving and pushing the limits of Lingnan style Guo Hua.
+Yale University China Hands Magazine described her paintings as “Traditional art form that questions the Modern Minds.”

-My current works have been dealing with preservation of nature and Guo hua; individualism in the viewer’s eyes; patterns in nature; and the roles of traditional Arts in digital art age inspired by “The work of art in the age of mechanical reproduction”, an essay German cultural critic Walter Benjamin.
-My painting series “Rorschach” for example, offers the viewer a Rorschach test, which invites them to question openly on what the individual sees.
+My current works have been dealing with preservation of nature and Guo Hua; Individualism in the viewer’s eyes; patterns in nature; and the roles of traditional arts in digital art age inspired by “The work of art in the age of mechanical reproduction,” an essay German cultural critic Walter Benjamin.
+My painting series “Rorschach,” for example, offers the viewer a Rorschach test, which invites them to question openly on what the individual sees.
 This invitation lets the viewer see art with not just the eyes but also the mind.
-It allows an old ancient art form to question the modern minds.
-My current painting series “Preserve” uses pins to preserve real insects and objects found in nature reflects my ultimate goal: Preserving the beauty from nature and the old art form of Guo hua.
-What I learned in design, Photography and Digital Arts plays a key role in my art creation.
-My ultimate dream as an artist is to develop unique styles of Lingnan Guo hua and Modern traditional arts with elegance and reasoning that speaks to both Eastern and Western viewers.
+It allows an ancient art form to question modern minds.
+My current painting series “Preserve” uses pins to preserve real insects and objects found in nature reflects my ultimate goal: Preserving the beauty from nature and the old art form of Guo Hua.
+What I learned in design, Photography, and Digital Arts plays a key role in my art creation.
+My ultimate dream as an artist is to develop unique styles of Lingnan Guo Hua and Modern traditional arts with elegance and reasoning that speaks to both Eastern and Western viewers.